tbeason/FranklinWebby/_assets/sections/research.md

 @@font-weight-bold,mb-0 Heterogeneity and Household Portfolio Choice @@
 @@mb-0 Draft coming soon.@@
 I study the distributional properties of household risky shares, the fraction of their financial portfolio allocated to risky assets.
 Many proposed solutions to bring household life-cycle portfolio choice models in line with the average risky share, such as participation costs or differences in labor income risk profiles, fall far short of generating sufficient cross-sectional heterogeneity in portfolio allocations at nearly every point in the life-cycle.
-I discuss what might be done to overcome these shortcomings and the implications for investors.

-@@font-weight-bold,mb-0 Analyzing the Risks to Retirement Wealth @@
+@@font-weight-bold,mb-0 On Finite Horizon Investments and Their Risks @@
 @@mb-0 Draft coming soon.@@
-Articles written in popular press about "this risk" and "that risk" to your retirement wealth are too numerous to count.
-I provide a clean, tractable way to analyze the risks to financial wealth at the time of retirement.
-The framework operates under minimal assumptions about the financial portfolio returns and does not require the use of Monte Carlo simulations or assumptions about investor risk preferences.
-I relate a number of oft-discussed risks, such as sequence-of-return risk, stock market crashes, and long-term underperformance, back to the fundamental concepts of risk and return, risk exposures, and diversification.
-I show how investors and practitioners alike can integrate the analysis into their optimization problems.
-A scenario analysis demonstrates the largest risks for different types of retirement savers.
+I provide a clean, tractable way to evaluate the moments and risk exposures of future financial wealth.
+The analysis operates under minimal assumptions about the financial portfolio returns and does not require the use of Monte Carlo simulations or assumptions about investor risk preferences.
+Specific applications include saving for retirement or college expenses and participation in ESOPs.